Nursing Interview Tips: 5 Best Practices

 2. Tailor Your Questions to the Candidate

-Preparing a targeted list of interview questions should also be a regular part of your prep work.
-You should plan on asking questions that will evaluate the skills and knowledge needed for the role — but it’s also important to tailor each question to a candidate’s professional background.
+Preparing a targeted list of interview questions should also be a regular part of the preparation that occurs prior to interviewing a nurse.
+Questions that evaluate the skills and knowledge needed for the role can then be tailored to the candidate’s professional background, avoiding redundancies (and a prolonged hiring timeline).

 For example, let’s say a new grad is applying to be an operating room (OR) nurse.
-Asking the candidate if they have formal experience in surgery is a dead-end question and redundant of what’s on their resume.
+Asking the candidate if they have formal experience in surgery is a dead-end question that’s already been answered by their resume.
 You can instead tailor your question by asking how their prior education and training has prepared them to work in the OR.

 3. Make the Interview a Conversation